 The first step toward achieving your career goal of becoming a financial analyst is getting a college education.
 At a minimum, most prospective employers will look for a bachelor’s degree.
-Though your intended career is in finance, you can also choose to pursue several related major programs of study, like economics, statistics, accounting and mathematics.
-Some financial analysts even approach the career field with a background in engineering.
-A few of the concepts that are most important for financial analysts to understand are risk management, options pricing and bond valuation, according to the United States Bureau of Labor Statistics.
+Though your intended career is in finance, you can also choose to pursue several related major programs of study, like:

 Licensing and Certification for Financial Analysts

-Many positions as financial analysts require that professionals obtain licenses from the Financial Industry Regulatory Authority (FINRA).
-This is usually done after the candidate has been hired for a job, with the company acting as an employer sponsor.
-Though not required, certifications such as the Chartered Financial Analyst certification by the Chartered Financial Analyst Institute can improve a financial analyst’s job prospects and opportunities for career advancement.
+Many positions financial analyst positions require that professionals obtain licenses from the Financial Industry Regulatory Authority (FINRA).
+This is usually done after you have been hired for a job, with the company acting as an employer sponsor.
+Though not required, certifications such as the Chartered Financial Analyst certification by the Chartered Financial Analyst Institute can improve a financial analyst’s job prospects.
+It can help with career advancement.
 Certifications such as this often require a certain number of years of experience as well as passing scores on examinations.

 Advancement in the Field of Finance

-If perks like a lucrative salary are the reason you wish to pursue a career in finance, you may find it necessary to move up the career ladder into high-level positions that pay a higher salary.
-Senior financial analyst is among the top paying jobs for students who decide to major in business, with experienced professionals earning a median salary of $77,000 per year.
+If it’s a lucrative salary you’re looking for, you may find it necessary to move up the career ladder into high-level positions that pay a higher salary.
+Senior financial analyst is among the top paying jobs for those who decide to major in business.
+Experienced professionals earn a median salary of $77,000 per year.
 Becoming a senior financial analyst often requires more than just extensive experience.
-It may also necessitate an advanced degree, like a master’s degree in finance or a master’s in business administration, or MBA, degree.
+You may also need an advanced degree, like a master’s degree in finance or a master’s in business administration.

-The field of finance offers great earning potential for those who are comfortable understanding investment trends and advising other individuals or businesses on how to manage their money.
+The field of finance offers great earning potential if you’re comfortable understanding investment trends and advising other individuals or businesses on how to manage their money.
 However, to become a financial analyst, you must first be willing to invest in yourself by earning your degree and pursuing the path to licensure with the help of your employer.
-Because advancement in the field is often contingent on earning a master’s degree as well as cultivating work experience, candidates who seek to enter high-level positions such as senior financial analyst should expect to complete graduate-level studies at some point in time during their careers.
+Advancement in the field is often contingent on earning a master’s degree as well as cultivating work experience.
+If you want to enter high-level positions such as senior financial analyst, you should plan on completing graduate-level studies at some point in your career.